oracle/weblogic-deploy-tooling/site/samples/work_manager.md

                 # ResponseTimeRequestClass: fiveSecondResponse
                 Target: 'cluster-1'
 ```
 In this sample, assignments for `FairShareRequestClass` and `ResponseTimeRequestClass` are included as comments under `myWorkManager`.
-A Work Manager can only specify one Request Class type.
+A Work Manager can only specify one request class type.

 There are additional sub-folders and attributes available for more configuration options.
 These can be determined using the [Model Help Tool](../model_help.md).
 For example, this command will list the attributes and sub-folders for the `WorkManager` folder:
 ```yaml